prikhi/pencil/docs/source/reference/behaviors.rst

 EllipseFit
 ----------

-This behaviour is used control an ellipse element so that it fits into the provided bound.
+This behavior is used control an ellipse element so that it fits into the provided bound.

 Target object